Elisha Perkins

-Elisha Perkins (January 16, 1741 – September 6, 1799) was a United States physician who created a fraudulent medical device, the Perkins Patent Tractors.
+Elisha Perkins (January 16, 1741 – September 6, 1799) was an American physician who created a fraudulent medical device, the Perkins Patent Tractors.
 Although they were made of steel and brass, Perkins claimed that they were made of unusual metal alloys.
 Perkins claimed his rods cured inflammation, rheumatism and pain in the head and the face; he applied the points on the aching body part and passed them over the part for about 20 minutes.
 The device was later the subject of the first placebo research.

 Biography

 Elisha Perkins was born 1741 in Norwich, Connecticut.
 He was educated by his father Joseph Perkins in Plainfield, Connecticut, where he later practiced medicine with success.
 When the American Revolutionary War broke out, Elisha Perkins served as a surgeon for the Continental Army during the Battle of Bunker Hill in the Siege of Boston.
 During the late 18th century, the progression of medicine due to the Enlightenment increased the consumer demand for new therapies, such as therapeutic devices and inventions.
 Consequently, around 1795–96, Perkins invented his "Tractors", for which he took out a 14-year patent on February 19, 1796.
 The tractors consisted of two 3-inch metal rods with a pointed end; the term is from the old meaning of tractor, "that which pulls", as in the term 'tractor beams'.
 Although they were made of steel and brass, Perkins claimed that they were made of unusual metal alloys.
 Perkins claimed his rods cured inflammation, rheumatism and pain in the head and the face.
 He applied the points on the aching body part and passed them over the part for about 20 minutes.
 Perkins claimed they could "draw off the noxious electrical fluid that lay at the root of suffering".

 The Connecticut Medical Society condemned the tractors as "delusive quackery", and expelled Perkins from membership on the grounds that he was "a patentee and user of nostrums".
 Perkins nevertheless managed to convince three US medical faculties that his method worked.
 In Copenhagen, Denmark, twelve surgeons at the royal Frederiks Hospital also began to support the method.
 Even George Washington bought a set.
 Other physicians' criticisms were met with charges of elitism and professional arrogance.
 Perkins boasted of 5,000 cured cases.
 The cures were certified to by eight professors, forty physicians, and thirty clergymen.
 Of the purchase made by Washington, Perkins' son, Benjamin Perkins, said that the "President of the United States, convinced of the importance of the discovery from experiments in his own family, availed himself of its advantages by purchasing a set of the Tractors for their use."